ethsema/ethsema-paper/README.md

 EthSema is a novel EVM-to-eWASM bytecode translator that can not only ensure the fidelity of translation but also fix commonly-seen vulnerabilities in smart contracts.It is non-trivial to develop ETHSEMA due to the challenges in lifting EVM bytecode to LLVM IR and handling the Ethereum Environment Interfaces (EEI) and Ethereum Contract Interfaces(ECI).

-Since millions of smart contracts have been deployed and running on Ethereum 1.0, it is highly desirable to convert their EVM bytecode to eWASM bytecode automatically to foster the prosperity of Ethereum ecosystem.
-In particular, the bytecode translator should fulfill the following requirements:

-- **R1-Correctness:** it should generate eWASM contracts with consistent behaviors as EVM contracts.
-- **R2-Compatibility:** the generated eWASM contracts should be compatible with EEI and ECI for successful execution.
-- **R3-Extensibility:** it should be extensible to support improvements to the created eWASM contracts (e.g., bug fixing).

-EthSema can translate existing EVM bytecode to eWASM smart contracts which can be executed in the Ethereum 2.0 ecosystem.
-To evaluate whether the generated eWASM contracts are in consistent with the original EVM contracts, we download their real-world transactions from the Ethereum blockchain, replay them on our testnet, and compare the traces of the EVM transactions and eWASM transactions.
-The experimental demonstrate that EthSema can ensure the semantic correctness of the converted eWASM contracts.

 ## Comparison with other machine code to LLVM bitcode lifters

 | Tool                                                 | Bytecode | CFG       | EEI       | ECI       | Hardness |